Pivot Table Conditional Formatting Based on Another Column (8 Easy Ways)

-Similar to Excel Table, the Pivot table is an effective tool to organize and analyze the data.
+Similar to the Excel Table, the Pivot table is an effective tool for organizing and analyze the data.
 Conditional formatting of a pivot table enhances this effectiveness ten times.
-In this article, we use multiple Excel Features as well as multiple functions such as IF, OR, and AND to conditional format the Pivot Table based on any cell in any column.
+In this article, we use multiple Excel features as well as multiple functions such as IF, OR, and AND to conditional format the Pivot Table based on any cell in any column.

 Suppose, we have a Pivot Table dataset containing Products with their sold Quantity, Unit Price, and Total Price.